Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You may be surprised to learn that Doberman Pinschers were first bred as guard dogs in the 19th century by a German tax collector who was also the breed’s namesake: Karl Friedrich Louis Dobermann.
 As you might guess, tax collectors were not the most popular individuals and often feared for their physical safety when on the job.

-In addition to his career as a tax collector, Dobermann also happened to be a dog breeder who owned a pound in Apolda, Germany.
-His goal was to breed a dog that was intimidating, intelligent, and loyal.
-Dobermann selected dogs with these desirable traits from among the dogs in his pound in order to breed the dog we know as the Doberman Pinscher today.
-It is unknown exactly which breeds of dogs were the ancestors of the original Doberman Pinscher, but it is speculated that the German Shepard and a now-extinct variety of the German Pinscher played a significant part in the Doberman’s genetic makeup.
+In addition to his career as a tax collector, Dobermann was a dog breeder who owned a pound in Apolda, Germany.
+His goal was to breed an intimidating, intelligent, and loyal dog.
+Dobermann selected dogs with these desirable traits from among the dogs in his pound to breed the dog we know as the Doberman Pinscher today.

 chocolate brown and black doberman